vishalshubham/MyFirstAndroidApp/README.txt

 Hi,

 I made this project while learning Android SDK.
-This is a Note storing application with double security logins(just to get an understanding of different aspects of android).
-First Login is an Image based login where user needs to click on specific points to unlock.
-Second login screen is a usual username and password screen.
+This is a Note storing application with image based security login.
+For Image based login, user needs to click on specific points to unlock.
+Mulitple notes can be stored in the application.